MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/characterization.md

 operation EstimateBayesianPhase(eigenphase : Double) : Double {
     let oracle = ContinuousOracle(ApplyExampleOracle(eigenphase, _, _));
-    use eigenstate = Qubit() {
+    use eigenstate = Qubit();
     X(eigenstate);
     // The additional inputs here specify the mean and variance of the prior, the number of
     // iterations to perform, how many iterations to perform as a maximum, and how many
     // steps to roll back on an approximation failure. let est = RandomWalkPhaseEstimation(0.0, 1.0, 61, 100000, 1, oracle, [eigenstate]);
     Reset(eigenstate);
     return est;
-    }

 }
 ```